Increases in Intellectual Humility From Guided Conversations Are Greater When People Perceive Affiliation With Conversation Partners

-Intellectual humility involves awareness of the limitations of one’s knowledge and that one’s beliefs might be incorrect.
-Despite documented prosocial and cognitive benefits of intellectual humility, few studies have examined factors that support long-term changes in intellectual humility.
-The current study investigated whether affiliative interactions with a new conversation partner were associated with changes in intellectual humility over time.
-Participants (N = 937) completed four weekly guided conversations with an initially-unacquainted peer and reported on their relationship after each conversation.
-Participants also reported their intellectual humility prior to the first conversation, immediately after the last conversation, and one month following the last conversation.
-As hypothesized, perceiving greater affiliation with one’s conversation partner was associated with greater increases in intellectual humility over time.
-These findings suggest a potential intervention for increasing intellectual humility and demonstrate that interpersonal factors are linked to open mindedness and awareness of the limitations of one’s knowledge.
+Intellectual humility involves awareness that one’s knowledge has limitations and that one’s beliefs might be incorrect.
+Despite documented benefits of intellectual humility, few studies have examined factors associated with long-term changes in intellectual humility.
+This study investigated whether an intervention focused on guided conversations was associated with increases in intellectual humility and whether these changes were stronger when people perceived greater affiliation with their conversation partner.
+Participants (N = 937) completed an intervention with four guided conversations and reported on their relationship with their partner after each conversation.
+Intellectual humility was measured before the first conversation, immediately after the last conversation, and 1 month following the last conversation.
+As hypothesized, intellectual humility increased over time, especially when people perceived greater affiliation with their conversation partner.
+These findings suggest that intellectual humility interventions with social components may have stronger effects when people pereive greater affiliation with their partners.

 Follow Our Work